The Sand Collector

 "This moment is still happening, idiot."

-Salim took me to his home in Wadi al-Na'am, to his tent with the sheet metal roof, the one that can be blown away by a gust of wind.
-All around us, I saw the waste piled up, bubbling and gushing like a living thing, producing a sharp stench which made it difficult to breathe.
+Salim invited me to his home, to his tent with the sheet metal roof, the one that could be blown away by a gust of wind.
+The following week, in the mid-afternoon, I left school and rode my bicycle four kilometers south to Salim's village.
+We met at the entrance to the toxic waste facility, looking out at the incinerator for hazardous and organic waste, the gas-turbine units, the shadow of giant steel frames and crisscrossing piping.
+All around us, waste piled up, bubbling and gushing like a living thing, producing a sharp stench that made it difficult to breathe.
 I did everything I could to stop myself from coughing because I didn't want him to think it affected me.
-The air seemed thick and yellow, as if a toxic cloud hung over the village, and the earth itself was poisoned, spoiled.
-The tin roofed shacks jutted out from the earth, the factory chimneys in the distance expelled tunnels of dark smoke into the sky.
+The air was thick and yellow, the venomous cloud I'd heard about hanging over the village, and the earth itself looked grey and dead, it had been poisoned, spoiled.
+The tin-roofed shacks jutted out from the earth, the factory chimneys in the distance expelled tunnels of dark smoke into the sky.

-Sensing my anxiety, Salim tried to put me at ease by telling me that he used to play on the trash heaps with his brothers.
+Sensing my anxiety, Salim tried to put me at ease by telling me he used to play on the trash heaps with his brothers.
 He would find rubber tires to roll around, and they would chase each other down the derelict piles.
 He used to build little toys out of the refuse: cardboard planes with rotating plastic propellers, wooden boats with working rudders, fire-engine trucks painted red.
-When Salim was very young, he walked around the trash heap with his father, hand in hand, after his shift at the facility, and he would ask him questions: Are there seven wells in Be'er Sheva?
+When Salim was very young, he walked around the trash heap with his father, hand in hand, after his shift at the facility, asking him questions: Are there seven wells in Be'er Sheva?
 Why is an orange in your hand bigger than the sun in the sky?
 How many cherry hearts can you swallow before a tree grows in your belly?
+His father always knew the right answer, or else he made it up.

 "It doesn't look like shawarma."